À retain :

 In our article, you'll find the type table for Normal-type Pokémon, weaknesses and strengths of normal-type Pokémon.
 But also, dear trainers, how about a closer look at the peculiarities of Normal-type Pokémon?

-Normal-type pokémon are weak against :
+Normal-type Pokémon are also weak against the following types:

-- The Types Roche
+Types Roche

 Normal attacks are ineffective against the Spectrum type.